 Establish specific goals

-Determine two or three potential career fields that are compatible with your interests, skills and values.
-Career advising can help you get focused.
+Determine potential career fields that are compatible with your interests, skills, and values.

 - Learn more about internships in your major

-- Schedule an appointment with a career advisor
+- Schedule an appointment with a career counselor to discuss internships

 Questions to ask yourself: